Optimal Best Arm Identification with Fixed Confidence in Restless Bandits: Introduction

 \subsection{\sc Paper Organisation}

 In Section~\ref{sec:notations}, we introduce the single-parameter exponential family of TPMs and the central objective of our paper.
 In Section~\ref{sec:delays-last-observed-states}, we introduce the countable-state MDP of arm delays and last observed states, outline its flow conservation property, and describe a reduction of its countably infinite state space to a finite state space via a constraint on the maximum delay of each arm.
 In Section~\ref{sec:lower-bound}, we present a lower bound on the asymptotic growth rate of the expected stopping time, the first main result of the paper.
 In Section~\ref{sec:achievability}, we present our policy for BAI.
-In Section~\ref{sec:results}, we present results on the performance of our policy.
-In Section~\ref{sec:concluding-remarks-and-discussion}, we include a short discussion, provide concluding remarks, and outline future directions.
+In Section~\ref{sec:results}, we present results on the performance of our policy, { and demonstrate that our policy achieves the lower bound asymptotically as error probability vanishes.} { In Section~\ref{sec:computational-efficient-variant}, we present preliminary ideas on making our proposed policy computationally feasible, albeit at the expense of asymptotic optimality.} In Section~\ref{sec:concluding-remarks-and-discussion}, we include a short discussion, provide concluding remarks, and outline future directions.
 The detailed proofs of all the results stated in the paper are presented in the appendices.